Atlantic slave trade: African slavery

-Slaves were marched in shackles to the coasts of Sudan, Ethiopia and Somali, placed upon dhows and trafficked across the Indian Ocean to the Gulf of Aden.
-Others were carried across the Red Sea to Arabia and Aden, with sick slaves being thrown overboard, or they were marched across the Sahara desert via the Trans-Saharan slave trade route to the Nile, many of them were dying from exposure or swollen feet along the way.

-Estimates are imprecise, which can affect comparison between different slave trades.
-Two rough estimates by scholars of the numbers African slaves held over twelve centuries in the Muslim world are 11.5 million and 14 million, while other estimates indicate a number between 12 and 15 million African slaves prior to the 20th century.
+Yves Beigbeder says 5.15 million slaves were sold in Muslim countries from the 16th to the 19th centuries, and cites Roger Botte's estimate that until the 20th century from 12 to 15 million Africans were sold in the Arab slave trade.
+Raymond Mauny estimates a total of 14 million Black slaves were traded in Muslim countries through the 20th century, including 300,000 for part of the 20th century.

 According to John K. Thornton, Europeans usually bought enslaved people who had been captured in endemic warfare between African states.
-Some Africans had made a business out of capturing war captives or members of neighboring ethnic groups and selling them.
-A reminder of this practice is documented in debates over the trade in the British Parliament in 1806: "All the old writers ... concur in stating not only that wars are entered into for the sole purpose of making slaves, but that they are fomented by Europeans, with a view to that object."
 People living around the Niger River would be transported from these markets to the coast and sold in European trading ports, in exchange for muskets and manufactured goods such as cloth or alcohol.
 The European demand for slaves provided a new and larger market for the already existing trade.
-While those held as slaves in their own region of Africa could hope to escape, those shipped away had little chance of returning to their homeland.
+While those held as slaves in their region of Africa could hope to escape, those shipped away had little chance of returning to their homeland.